Titan FX

 Flag Patterns: Features, Analysis Methods and Strategies

-Flag patterns are a key type of consolidation pattern (also known as a range-bound pattern) frequently used in technical analysis for forex and stocks.
+After a sharp rally or sell-off, price often pauses to consolidate — and the flag is one of the most recognisable, beginner-friendly of these patterns, widely used in technical analysis across forex and stocks.
 These patterns typically occur during the trend formation process, especially after a small pullback in the trend.

 Once the price breaks out of the flag pattern area, it often signals that the prevailing trend will continue.